 TfL promises review of Blackfriars Bridge in response to criticisms

-- Posted in: Blog, Successes, City of London
+- Posted in: News and blogs, Successes, City of London

 - Tagged with: blackfriars, transport for london, bridges, junctions